At less than 10 km from village Kugti, began what’s otherwise known as the ‘second-largest sanctuary in the state of Himachal Pradesh’.

 The journey from Bharmour to Kugti was less than 25 km but it took us about 2 hours.
 There were no places to eat on the way, but enough viewpoints to stop and take a picture.

-About half an hour from Bharmour was the town of Hadsar — the starting point for the pilgrims doing Manimahesh Yatra.
+About half an hour from Bharmour was the town of Hadsar — the starting point for the pilgrims doing the Manimahesh Yatra.

 A few km after crossing Hadsar started Kugti Sanctuary and that’s when I got the first closer view of the snowcapped Himalayas at a distance.
 Beyond this point, there was no phone network.